JansSolanoVega/Multiple-choice-VQA/README.md

 </p>

 Even though Grad-CAM was originally proposed for CNN approaches, its idea can be extrapolated to the BLIP transformer-based architecture.
 For this purpose, for BLIP Image-grounded text encoder is chosen and to analyze the significance of attention maps, gradients of the correct Multiple Choice (MC) answer are calculated with respect to the cross-attention maps at a layer determined empirically, notably the 8th layer.
 This empirical selection process idea performed in [ALBEF](https://github.com/salesforce/ALBEF), aims to identify the layer specializing in certain tasks, such as, in our case, localizations.
 For getting BLIP heatmaps with Grad-CAM, run the notebook [GradCam_BLIP.ipynb](https://github.com/JansSolanoVega/Multiple-choice-VQA/blob/main/BLIP/GradCam_BLIP.ipynb).

+For Heatmaps for the CLIP model, run notebook [CLIP_GradCAM_Visualization.ipynb](https://github.com/JansSolanoVega/Multiple-choice-VQA/blob/main/CLIP_GradCAM_Visualization.ipynb).
+Which is a modified version from